cirosantilli/linux-cheat/desktop/index.md

 This talks about how to allow users to choose their default application when opening certain types of file.

+There are many systems, and they have some degree of compatibility.

 ##xdg-open

 xdg utils package

-sources:
+Can open both Internet URLs and local files.

+Sources:

 - <https://wiki.archlinux.org/index.php/Default_Applications>

-Preferred choice for default program opening commoand since it is desktop/window manager agnostic.
+Preferred choice for default program opening command since it is desktop/window manager agnostic.

 See this: <https://wiki.archlinux.org/index.php/Xdg-open>